-With cold and flu season just around the corner, it’s time to prepare this homemade cough syrup, which is a wonderful home remedy for a persistent cough that can often accompany various wintertime ailments.
+With cold and flu season just around the corner, it’s time to prepare this homemade cough syrup.
+This home remedy can help calm persistent coughs that can often accompany wintertime ailments.

 Making this homemade cough syrup is a two-step process.
-First, you will blend the herbs—lemon thyme, marshmallow root, and slippery elm bark—in honey and allow it to infuse for one month.
+First, you will blend the following herbs in honey and allow it to infuse for one month:

 After a month’s time, you will strain the honey from the herbs, decant the infused honey, and put it in the refrigerator.
-Afterwards, once a cough hits, you’re all set with your home remedy, which tastes a lot better than those over the counter cough syrups!
+Afterward, once a cough hits, you’re all set with your home remedy, which tastes a lot better than those over-the-counter cough syrups!

 I am not a medical doctor, so to be safe, be sure to check with your physician before taking homemade cough syrup or any home remedy or natural remedy.